FreddeITsupport98/zypper-automatik-helper-/README.md

 ### Version History

+- **v54** (2025-12-25): **Robust Conflict Handling & Helper Integration**
+  - 🧠 **NEW: Smarter zypper error handling** that distinguishes PolicyKit/authentication failures, zypper locks, and normal solver/interaction errors.
+  - 🧩 **NEW: "Updates require manual decision" notification** when `zypper dup --dry-run` needs interactive choices (e.g. vendor conflicts), including the first `Problem:` line from zypper output.
+  - 🖱️ **NEW: "Open Helper" action button** on manual-intervention notifications that launches `zypper-run-install` in a terminal so you can resolve issues immediately.
+  - 🔁 **FIXED: Stale downloader status handling** – old `refreshing` / `downloading:` states in `/var/log/zypper-auto/download-status.txt` are ignored after 5 minutes so the notifier always runs a fresh check.
 - **v53** (2025-12-25): **Snooze Controls & Environment-Aware Safety Preflight**
   - ✨ **NEW: Snooze buttons (1h / 4h / 1d)** in the notification with persistent state under `~/.cache/zypper-notify`, so you can temporarily pause reminders.
   - 🔔 **NEW: Environment change notifications** when AC/battery or metered status changes, explaining why downloads are paused or allowed.